typestack/class-validator/README.md

     If you will not supply a constraint name - it will be auto-generated.

     Our class must implement `ValidatorConstraintInterface` interface and its `validate` method, which defines validation logic.
-If validation succeed method return true, otherwise false.
+If validation succeeds, method returns true, otherwise false.
     Custom validator can be asynchronous, if you want to perform validation after some asynchronous operations, simply return a promise with boolean inside in `validate` method.

-    Also we defined optional method `defaultMessage` which defines a default error message, in the case if decorator's user didn't set error message.
+    Also we defined optional method `defaultMessage` which defines a default error message, in the case that the decorator's implementation doesn't set an error message.

 2. Then you can use your new validation constraint in your class: